Transkribus/TWI-mc/README.md

 ## Configuration

-If you're mainly intersted in running the application locally for testing or development, what `config/settings/local.py` is most likely what you're looking for.
-In that case you can skip to the [section on migrations section](#database-migrations)migrations section.
+If you're mainly interested in running the application locally for testing or development, what `config/settings/local.py` is most likely what you're looking for.
+In that case you can skip to the [section on migrations section](#database-migrations).

 Create `config/settings/secret.py` like so:
 ```python